 The purpose of this diagnostic function is to allow printing of the print quality test pages with the toner cartridge lockout function disabled.
 The print quality test consists of three pages.
 Page one contains a mixture of graphics and text.
 Pages two and three only contain graphics.
 If duplex is turned On, the pages are duplexed, otherwise the pages are printed on one side.
-The Print Quality Test pages must always be printed on letter, legal or A4 paper.
+The Print Quality Test pages are printed in English and must always be printed on letter, legal or A4 paper.